HLammers/cybo-drummer/README.md

 ###### min velocity / max velocity
 * Set a minimum or maximum velocity to adjust the range of velocity values set out to the output trigger
 * Minimum velocity sets the lowest value sent out (at the minimum input velocity of 1)
-* Maximum velocity sets the highest value sent out (at the maximim input velocity of 127)
+* Maximum velocity sets the highest value sent out (at the maximum input velocity of 127)
 > [!NOTE]
 > Minimum and maximum velocity are linked to the [velocity curve](#velocity-curve) setting: the velocity curve is scaled to the output range set by minimum and maximum velocity.